27 Oct 2020

 NIC earnings thresholds can be calculated weekly or monthly.
-There are various limits governing what employees pay, but the main threshold for employers is £732 (£169 a week) - once your staff earn above that, you must start paying employer’s national insurance for them.
+There are various limits governing what employees pay, but the main threshold for employers is £732 a month (£169 a week) - once your staff earn above that, you must start paying employer’s National Insurance for them.

-There is a different threshold for workers under the age of 21 – for them, employers pay zero NICs up to £4,167.
+There is a different threshold for workers under the age of 21 – for them, employers pay zero NICs up to £4,167 a month.
 Employers of certain apprentices under 25 years old also pay zero NICs up to £4,167.

 Most employees are in category A and, for them, employers pay 13.8% on earnings above £732 a month.

 Employers pay the same rate for all other categories except H, M and Z, for which you pay zero up to £4,167 a month; then 13.8% for amounts above that.